 Ronald Texier, 3D Illustrator

 When I am brought a new illustration to make, I always see it in 3D!
-Alas, the deadlines are often to close, especially in the press business, so I am using 2D, telling myself that it will be for next time.
-However, my colleagues are starting to accept the 3D style, for my greater pleasure.
+Alas, the deadlines are often too close, especially in the press business, so I am using 2D, telling myself that it will be for next time.
+However, my colleagues are starting to accept the 3D style, to my greater pleasure.

-I don't think I am the perfect example.
+I don’t think I am the perfect example.
 I was self taught without the handbook that I did not own back then, six or seven years ago.
 Then, I got the upgrades, with the handbook this time.
-Then, thanks to internet, I discovered many tutorials and advices on websites that helped me to evolve rapidly.
+Then, thanks to internet, I discovered many tutorials and advice on websites that helped me to evolve rapidly.
 The forums are an invaluable source of information.
-I learn every day, and with the software evolving continually - I am waiting frantically for version 5.0 - I can't wait to discover even more.
+I learn every day, and with the software evolving continually.

 I am lucky to have all the journalists in the company building.
 We meet and we review all the headers that will appear in the upcoming magazines for the next month.
 Then we decide which will have a picture or an illustration.
 I make a sketch, most of the time precise enough, and I propose it.
 If I think I have enough time, I make the illustration in 3D.